What parents need to know

 Is it any good?

-Few directors have visions as ambitious as Terry Gilliam's.
-Although cinematically rich, 12 Monkeys is more than just a feast for the eyes -- it's a sharply-written, well-acted piece of cultural commentary.
+Few directors have visions as ambitious as Terry Gilliam's; while cinematically rich, this is more than just a feast for the eyes -- it's a sharply written, well-acted piece of cultural commentary.

 Acting throughout the film is exceptional.
 Although at times skeptical or downright terrified, Stowe makes her character's alliance with James Cole seem reasonable.
 In the lead, Bruce Willis really demonstrates why he has managed such a long career; he is utterly charismatic on-screen.
 Gilliam's artistic vision is really allowed to develop in the film, and as a result, the film provides some very interesting commentary on the proliferation of media outlets.

 Families can talk about the boundaries between the sane and insane.
 Why is James Cole viewed as "sane" by some characters and "insane" by others?
 Similar questions could be asked about other characters, including Kathryn Railly and Jeffrey Goines.
 The film also deals extensively with issues of surveillance.
 Who is being watched in the film and why?
 Who is monitoring characters?
 How does this monitoring impact the characters and their actions?